cmoihub/twicproject/README.md

 # twicproject

+Please note for the webapp to add polymer elements you must put an html link in the my-app.html file

 I and Liam were able to get the card and the fingerprint reader to work together

 This is done using four python scripts - twic, db_checker, verify, rfidcard